joycenerd/mmdet-nucleus-instance-segmentation/README.md

 6. <a href='#results'>Download checkpoints</a>
 7. [Testing](#testing)
 8. [Submit the results](#submit-the-results)

+## FAQ
+If any problem occurs when you are using this project, you can first check out [faq.md](docs/faq.md) to see if there are solutions to your problem.

 ## GitHub Acknowledgement
 We thank the authors of these repositories: